jonas-nothnagel/NLP-Project-Documents/README.md

 The final model architecture is relatively simple but has outperformed all other combination of feature engineering and predictive model architectures.
 Features are build using **tf-idf embeddings** and models are fitted with **logistic regressions**.
 Note that the labels are heavily unbalanced which has been carefully resembled in the set-up of the logistic classifier.
 This architecture was used also due to its interpretability.
 It is fairly easy to understand why a prediction was made.
 Special attention has been put on the explainability and a customised visual output has been coded to showcase what words and sentences have the strongest impact on a decision.

-### Specifically follwoing algorithms were tested:
+### Specifically following algorithms were tested:
 * AdaBoost
 * Logistic Regression
 * Stochastic Gradient Descent